TheMonDon/DBM_RawData/roleinfo/README.md

 # Role Information Command
-Get role information:
+Get role information by:
-- Command author
-- Mentioned User
-- Member ID
-- Member displayName
+- Role mention
-- Member Username
+- Role Name
-- User ID
+- Role ID

 # Needed Info
 Requires node module 'moment' will be installed with wrexMods.

 # What information does this give?
-For people in the current server:
 - Name
 - Role ID
 - Role Mention